 I pray, out loud.
 I talk to Jesus as if He was right there (for I truly believe He was).

-As I begin to sing every worship song I can think of, two dolphins leap from the water—as if in a Sea World show!
+As I then begin to sing every worship song I can think of, two dolphins leap from the water—as if in a Sea World show!
 My jaw (which I discover hurts) drops.
 One of the dolphins jumps again as we make a sharp turn west.

 The storm now to our left, is rapidly growing.
 Yet, I am no longer nervous.
 Anxious to be done with this adventure, but no longer terrified.
 I continue to sing, but this time from a place of true worship.
 For I know that my family is not alone on that boat.
 Jesus is there with us as much as He was with His disciples so many years ago.